timeemit/wheelie/README.md

     _Pro-tip_: Don't forget that the DOM's y-axis extends downwards!
 * `radius`: The distance from the circle's center that all the objects will rest at.
 **_Note:_** The jQuery collection position css attribute is set to absolute,
-	so all of the coordinates are from the first parent element that has a position other than static.
+	so the coordinates are relative to the first parent element that has a position other than static.

+The args object must only be completely defined the first time an object is called on a set of elements.
+Subsequent calls to the same set of elements may pass only parameters that have changed if so desired.

 The options object can have the following optionally set: